csolink/testlink-model/README.md

 ## How do I use testlink Model YAML programatically?

-For operations such as CURIE lookup, finding class by synonyms, get parents, get ancestors, etc. please make use of [testlink-model-toolkit](https://github.com/csolink/testlink-model-toolkit/).
-It provides a convenience methods for traversing testlink Model.
+For operations such as CURIE lookup, finding class by synonyms, get parents, get ancestors, etc. please make use of [biolink-model-toolkit](https://github.com/biolink/biolink-model-toolkit/).
+It provides a convenience methods for traversing biolink Model.

 ## External Weblinks